5 Things You’re Doing Wrong with Tenant Screening

 4. You're Afraid to say "Yes"

 Tenant screening sometimes turns into picking a new friend.
 Don't let it be like that.
-You don't have to understand a person's life choices, agree with their choice of hair color, or have them over for dinner.
-This is a business relationship, and sometimes really colorful and unusual people will walk into your business with good qualifications.
+You don't have to agree with a person's views, like their choice of clothing or have them over for dinner.
+This is a business relationship, and sometimes really unexpected people will walk into your business with good qualifications.

 5. You're Not Asking the Right Questions